ChrstphrHll/npc_gen/students/Abramo Sudryl.md

 ---
 ### Description
 - 4th year Dragonborn Fighter in Elkenval
-- long spines, Pale Gray eyes, and black skin
+- frills, Pale Gray eyes, and black skin
 - Is Purposeful and Stern, and has Intelligence as their ideal

 ### Organizations